Madge Evans

-Madge Evans (born Margherita Evans; July 1, 1909 – April 26, 1981) was an American stage and film actress.
+Madge Evans (born Margherita Harrison Evans; July 1, 1909 – April 26, 1981) was an American stage, film, radio, and television actress.
 She began her career as a child performer and model.

 Biography

 Child model and stage actress

-Born in Manhattan, Madge Evans was featured in print ads as the "Fairy Soap girl" when she was two years old.
+Evans was born in Manhattan, and featured in print ads as the "Fairy Soap girl" when she was two years old.
 She made her professional debut at the age of six months, posing as an artist's model.
 As a youth, her playmates included Robert Warwick, Holbrook Blinn, and Henry Hull.
 When she was four years old, Evans was featured in a series of child plays produced by William A. Brady.
 She worked at the old movie studio in Long Island, New York.
 Her success was immediate, so much so that her mother loaned her daughter's name to a hat company.
 Evans posed in a mother and child tableau with Anita Stewart, then 16, for an Anheuser-Busch Brewing Company calendar, and as the little mountain girl in Heidi of the Alps.

 At the age of 8 in 1917, Evans appeared in the Broadway production of Peter Ibbetson with John Barrymore, Constance Collier and Laura Hope Crews.
 At 17, she returned to the stage and appeared as the ingenue in Daisy Mayme.
 Some of her better work in plays came in productions of Dread, The Marquis, and The Conquering Male.
 Her last appearance was in Philip Goes Forth produced by George Kelley.
 Evans' mother took her to England and Europe when she was 15.